 No, you can cook them in other ways too.
 Some people like theirs in a skillet used over a stovetop, others in a pie iron cooked over an open flame, or I’ve seen them cooked in a Dutch oven similar to a cobbler recipe.

-Although you’ll see or hear about other meat-based pot pies, like steak/beef, fish, ham, and bacon, the most common pot pie is made with chicken.
+Although you’ll see or hear about other meat-based pot pies, like steak/beef, fish, ham, bacon, and leftover turkey.
+The most common pot pie is made with chicken breasts.
 Although not meat-based, you’ll also come across pot pies made with cheese, mushrooms, and other plant-based ingredients.

 Our family loves pot pies, and most often use some variety of meat, we do make them with just the veggie components from time to time.
-We’ve found that either fresh or frozen vegetables seem to taste best, and we shy away from most canned veggies.
+We’ve found that either fresh or frozen mixed vegetables seem to taste best, and we shy away from most canned veggies.
 That’s why I was so surprised to experience the Veg-All brand and its delicious flavor and texture.
-Don’t be afraid to branch out and add some onions, garlic, celery, and other flavorful veggies to change up the flavor and texture of your pot pie.
+Don’t be afraid to branch out and add some onions, garlic, celery, fresh herbs such as fresh parsley, and other flavorful veggies to change up the flavor and texture of your pot pie.

-Will homemade pie crusts work well for pot pies?
+Will homemade pie crusts work well for chicken pot pies?

 All my readers know I love any meal recipe that can be made from scratch.
 I harp on that all the time.
 The one item that has tended to baffle me over the year is how to make good pie crusts that hold their shape and taste like those in the frozen section at the store.
 I also have appreciated how quickly I can make meals calling for pie crusts if I have them in my freezer, ready to go.
 I’m always feeling a little busy, so getting them at the store works best for me.